chanceeakin/vr-data-visualizer/README.md

 render tweets

 ## To Do
+Create basic webform with a button that leads the user to twitter.
-Take input from user for username make the rendering more fun. (curved)
+	Take input from user for username. make the rendering more fun. (curved)
 Do something better with the environment.